-Mars (Mangal) in Vedic Astrology: Energy, Courage & Action
+Mars (Mangal) in Vedic Astrology: Energy, Courage & the Drive to Act

-Mars, known as Mangal or Kuja in Sanskrit, is the warrior planet of the Navagrahas — the commander-in-chief of the celestial army.
-Representing raw energy, physical courage, ambition, and the drive to take action, Mars is the planet that turns intention into reality.
-Without Mars, there is no willpower, no competition, and no conquest.
-In the Parashari tradition, Mars is a natural malefic, yet its energy is essential for survival and success.
-A strong Mars gives the native physical vitality, courage to face adversity, sharp logical thinking, property ownership, and success in competitive fields.
-It is the karaka for siblings (especially younger brothers), landed property, surgery, and all Mars-like professions: military, engineering, sports, surgery, and law enforcement.
-Mars rules two signs — Aries (its Moolatrikona) and Scorpio — giving it dominion over both direct confrontation and strategic depth.
-Exalted in Capricorn, Mars achieves disciplined, structured power.
-Debilitated in Cancer, its aggressive energy is dampened by emotional sensitivity.
-Mars's Mahadasha lasts 7 years and brings themes of courage, conflict, property, and physical vitality to the forefront of life.
+Mars is the planet that gets things done.
+Known as Mangal or Kuja in Sanskrit, it is the warrior of the Navagrahas, the commander-in-chief of the celestial army.
+Raw energy, physical courage, ambition, and the drive to turn intention into action: that is Mars in a nutshell.
+Without it, there is no willpower, no competition, and no conquest.
+Yes, Mars is classified as a natural malefic in the Parashari tradition.
+But its energy is absolutely essential for survival and success.
+A strong Mars gives you physical vitality, the courage to face hard situations head-on, sharp logical thinking, property ownership, and real competitive edge.
+It is the karaka for siblings (especially younger brothers), landed property, surgery, and all the professions you would expect: military, engineering, sports, surgery, law enforcement.
+Mars rules two signs, Aries (its Moolatrikona) and Scorpio, covering both direct confrontation and strategic depth.
+Exalted in Capricorn, Mars becomes disciplined and structured.
+Debilitated in Cancer, its aggressive energy gets dampened by emotional sensitivity.
+The Mars Mahadasha lasts 7 years and brings themes of courage, conflict, property, and physical vitality right to the surface of your life.

 Mars (Mangal)